havelessbemore/circle-ds/README.md

 #### Constructor

-- `constructor()`: Initialize an empty collection of infinite capacity.
+- `new ()`: Initialize an empty collection of infinite capacity.
-- `constructor(capacity: number)`: Initialize an empty collection with the given capacity.
+- `new (capacity: number)`: Initialize an empty collection with the given capacity.

 #### Properties